Ford to roll out six new models in Russia in 2015 - CEO in magazine

-FRANKFURT Feb 7 U.S. automaker Ford will roll out six new models in Russia this year, Chief Executive Mark Fields was quoted as saying, despite the country's sagging economy and rising tensions over the conflict in Ukraine.
+FRANKFURT U.S. automaker Ford (F.N) will roll out six new models in Russia this year, Chief Executive Mark Fields was quoted as saying, despite the country's sagging economy and rising tensions over the conflict in Ukraine.

 Russia's currency and economic woes were cited in January by Ford as major reasons the company lowered expectations for its European business in 2015.
 Other carmakers have incurred losses and closed production plants in Russia for the same reason.